Skip to content

 Balance sheet

-A cashflow statement, or statement of cashflow, provides comprehensive data reflecting all sources of cashflow a company receives from external investments and current operations.
-In addition to incoming cash, a cashflow statement also provides data on cash outflows that a company pays for, such as business expenses or investments during a specific period.
+In addition to incoming cash, a cash flow statement also provides data on cash outflows that a company pays for, such as business expenses or investments during a specific period.

 How do P&L statements work?

-P&L statements help provide a financial account or overview of a company's financial health that summarises the costs, expenses, and revenue made during a specified period.
-Companies might generate a P&L statement for a single month, quarter, or year.
+P&L statements help provide a financial account or overview of a company's financial health that summarises the costs, expenses and revenue made during a specified period.
+Companies might generate a P&L statement for a single month, quarter or year.

 To construct a P&L statement, you'll need the following: